BURMAUG/shopping/shop/Readme.md

                                 Technology Stack
     The technology I will be using in the project will be as follows:
         For the backend I will be using Java springboot, mysql.
-        For the frontend I will be using Reactjs
         For the version control I will be using github and maybe github actions.

                               The RESTful APIs.